 At Broadhempston we encourage all of our children to be sporty, active and healthy in many different ways.
-This includes a commitment to delivering high quality physical education lessons for every child, daily opportunities for children to engage in active playtimes, a range of opportunities for children to represent the school in competitive sport events and up to 3 sport-based after-school clubs per term.
+This includes a commitment to delivering high quality physical education lessons for every child, daily opportunities for children to engage in active playtimes, a range of opportunities for children to represent the school in competitive sport events and a number of sport-based after-school clubs every year.

 The school is part of the Dartmoor School Sport Partnership which offers an extensive range of sports festivals and competitions for all ages.
 We also have club-school links with a number of local community clubs covering many different sports.

 Every child receives an average of 2 hours PE every week, with a PE syllabus that includes the following areas